 You may seek care from a specialist without a referral from your PCP.
-However, some care and services provided by specialists require prior authorization (PA).
+However, some care and services provided by specialists require prior authorization.

-- To obtain PA for a service, the rendering provider may contact us to request the PA for the service that you need. - If requesting by phone: (855) 969-5869 or by Fax: (888) 300-9320
+- To obtain prior authorization for a service, the rendering provider may contact us to request the prior authorization for the service that you need. - If requesting by phone, call (855) 969-5861, or fax 888-300-9320